laninsky/genetic_diversity_diffs/README.md

 Demo arlequin file "ATL_by_region_394.arp" located in example folder

 #Suggested citation#
-Publishing an overview of testing for differences in genetic diversity is on my to-do-list, but in the meantime, if you use genetic_diversity_diffs, please cite it using the following:
+genetic_diversity_diffs was first published in:
+Alexander, A., Steel, D., Hoekzema, K., Mesnick, S.L., Engelhaupt, D., Kerr, I., Payne, R. and Baker, C.S., 2016.
+What influences the worldwide genetic structure of sperm whales (Physeter macrocephalus)?.
+Molecular ecology.
+25: 2754–2772

+If you want to cite the specific version of the script you used, I suggest the following:
-Alexander, A. 2015. genetic_diversity_diffs v1.0.0.
+Alexander, A. 2016. genetic_diversity_diffs v1.0.2.
 Available from https://github.com/laninsky/genetic_diversity_diffs

 This pipeline also wouldn't be possible without: